 Agile product roadmaps help outline the product development strategies for agile teams.
 An agile product roadmap is used in product development when agile teams are working on different aspects of a product when priorities and strategies are subject to change.

-Here are the core components of a product roadmap that one should be familiar with while building one for their business.
+Here are the core components of a product roadmap that one should be familiar with.

-Epics: An epic is a large user story that cannot get delivered as defined within a single release.
+An epic is a large user story that can't get delivered as defined within a single release.
 It's often broken down into small features or user stories that can get delivered incrementally.

-MVP: MVP stands for minimum viable product and is a development technique in which a new product gets just enough core features for it to function.
-The goal of the MVP is to quickly get feedback from customers and improve the product without having to invest a lot of time or money that could potentially go to waste.
+MVP is a development technique in which a new product gets just enough core features for it to function.
+The goal of the MVP is to quickly get feedback from customers and improve the product without having to invest a lot of time or money that would potentially go to waste.

 Here's basic example of what this plan could look like.